User claimed

 Best when uninterrupted setup matters more than upfront identity — the agent can start doing useful work right away.

-Best when pre-claim usage is unacceptable — the credential never exists until a verified user is bound to it.
+Best when pre-claim usage is unacceptable — no credential exists until a verified user is bound to the registration.

 What you get